LC0229/cse15l-lab-reports/lab-report1.md

 `[user@sahara ~]$`

-For case1, the result is that nothing happend in case.
-For The current working directory is still `/home`.
+For the case1 of current working directory is still `/home` after cd .
 For case2, we can se the cd command lead us return to /home.
 For case3, if the current directory is /lecture1/messages, current directory returns to /home.

 The output is not an error for these cases.